Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Hopf-Lax semigroup in metric spaces

-(ii) The Borel measurability of $\frac{\d^+}{\d t}Q_t\varphi(x)$ is a simple consequence of the continuity of $t\mapsto Q_t\varphi(x)$, together with the Borel measurability of $Q_t\varphi$.
-A simple time discretization argument also shows that $(x,t)\mapsto Q_t\varphi(x)$ is Borel measurable.
+(ii) A simple time discretization argument also shows that $(x,t)\mapsto Q_t\varphi(x)$ is Borel measurable.
+The Borel measurability of $\frac{\d^+}{\d t}Q_t\varphi(x)$ is a simple consequence of the continuity of $t\mapsto Q_t\varphi(x)$, together with the Borel measurability of $Q_t\varphi$.
 Then, the proof of the measurability of slopes follows as in Lemma~\ref{le:measurability_of_slopes}. \end{proof}

-In the next proposition we consider the ascending slope of Kantorovich potentials, for finite distances $\sfd$. \begin{proposition}[Slope and approximation of Kantorovich potentials] Let $\mu,\,\nu\in\Probabilities{X}$ with $W_2(\mu,\nu)<\infty$ and let $\ggamma\in\prob{X\times X}$ be an optimal plan with marginals $\mu,\,\nu$.
+In the next proposition we consider the ascending slope of Kantorovich potentials, for finite distances $\sfd$. \begin{proposition}[Slope and approximation of Kantorovich potentials] , let $\mu,\,\nu\in\Probabilities{X}$ with $W_2(\mu,\nu)<\infty$ and let $\ggamma\in\prob{X\times X}$ be an optimal plan with marginals $\mu,\,\nu$.
 If $\varphi$ is a Kantorovich potential relative to $\ggamma$, we have

-In particular $|\nabla^+\varphi|\in L^2(X,\mu)$ and $\int_X|\nabla^+\varphi|^2\,\d\mu\leq W_2^2(\mu,\nu)$. \end{proposition} \begin{proof} We set $f:=-\varphi^c$, so that from $\varphi=(\varphi^c)^c$ we have $\varphi=Q_1f$.
+In particular $|\rmD^+\varphi|\in L^2(X,\mu)$ and $\int_X|\rmD^+\varphi|^2\,\d\mu\leq W_2^2(\mu,\nu)$. \end{proposition} \begin{proof} We set $f:=-\varphi^c$, so that from $\varphi=(\varphi^c)^c$ we have $\varphi=Q_1f$.
 In addition, the definition of Kantorovich potential tells us that $\varphi(x)=f(y)+\sfd^2(x,y)/2$ for $\ggamma$-a.e.\ $(x,y)$, so that

 Taking \eqref{eq:hjups} into account we obtain \eqref{eq:wbre1}. \end{proof}